 Telephone: 020 – 34 13 16 (free of charge)

-We provide face-to-face counseling or support via phone or email.
+We provide face-to-face counseling or support via phone, email or video call.
 The support and counseling we provide is free of charge.
 All our staff is employed, trained and experienced in issues regarding LGBTQI people and violence.
 They are all subject to professional secrecy and you can remain anonymous.

-- occasional crisis counseling sessions or a series of sessions to process emotional reactions,
+- occasional crisis counselling sessions or a series of sessions to process emotional reactions,

 - information about your rights,

-- follow-along support and support in the contact with healthcare and authorities,
+- accompanying support and support in the contact with healthcare and authorities,

 - support when reporting a crime to the police and during a trial,

-- sheltered living at a secret address in Stockholm with two places,
+- sheltered living at a secret address in Stockholm, read more about sheltered living here,

-- counseling in Swedish, English and Spanish or with an interpreter.
+- counselling in Swedish, English, Spanish, and Arabic or with an interpreter.

 Since its start in 1998, RFSL Support Service has worked with many LGBTQI people subject to violence and crimes.
 With about 200 support-seekers per year, we are the most experienced actor in the field in Sweden.

-Many have received support through our service, but we also work with opinion-forming and highlighting LGBTQI people’s exposedness to hate crimes, sexual and honor-related violence, and violence in close relationships.
+Many have received support through our service, but we also work with opinion-forming and highlighting LGBTQI people’s exposure to hate crimes, sexual and honor-related violence, and violence in close relationships.

 RFSL Support Service has developed into a center of knowledge in issues about LGBTQI and violence.
 We often receive requests about training and about participating in reference groups for governmental investigations and networks.